gut0oliveira/Data-Analysis/README.md

 To access it, click the link to be redirected to the project page👇🏻
 - [House Sales USA](https://github.com/gut0oliveira/Data-Analysis-Insights/tree/main/House-Sales-USA)

-## 📊 Project 2: Data Visualization and Dashboard
+## 📊 Data Visualization and Dashboard
 ### Introduction:
 In this project, acting as a Data Analyst, I created plots and a dashboard to visualize and understand the historical trends in automobile sales during recession periods.
 </br>